shlomif/shlomif-tech-diary/tweets.md

 "Yoda: Matters not Sith [= wizard] number, as much as short-term quarterly gains."

+The point is that "being slain" / ascension / Catharsis is a team effort. i'm the last vamp partly coz

 ----

 Most cars in my neighbourhood used to not stop for letting pedestrians cross.
 Then i started waving2thank those that did, like what i saw at Scotland.
 Now mostofthem stop.
 Positive feedback often does work.